A manhunt was continuing today after the shooting of a mother and her seven-year-old son was linked to the murder of a gangland "Mr Big".

 He appealed for the public's help to break down what has been called a "wall of silence" protecting crime gangs.

-Mr Hopkins added: "I would ask for people to search their souls and for people to come forward with information to end these disputes and particularly to help us detect the horrific incident that occurred last night."
+Mr Hopkins added: "I would ask for people to search their souls and for people to come forward with information to end these disputes and particularly to help us detect the horrific incident."

 Police and Crime Commissioner for Greater Manchester Tony Lloyd said police will do everything they can, but asked the community to help officers.